Music and dyslexia

-Tips to ensure your printed resources are dyslexia-friendly as outlined in the BDA’s Dyslexia Friendly Style Guide (2018)
+Tips to ensure your printed resources are dyslexia-friendly are outlined in the BDA’s Dyslexia Friendly Style Guide (2018).

 Difficulty with organisation can impact on many areas of learning, from attending lessons with the right music and equipment, to the ability to practise and rehearse alone.

 - Remind your student to make notes or set personal reminders for times/dates of performances and lessons and what equipment will be needed.
 Students can use a mobile phone perhaps, or a label tied to the music case.